Fluorky/CloudImagesManagerBackend/README.md

 ## Contributing
 Contributions are welcome!
 Fork this repository and submit a pull request.
+1. Fork the repository.
+2. Create a feature branch (`git checkout -b feature-name`).
+3. Commit your changes (`git commit -m "Add new feature"`).
+4. Push to the branch (`git push origin feature-name`).
+5. Create a Pull Request.

 ## License
 This project is licensed under the MIT License.